 This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods, all written and reviewed by our qualified nutritionist.
-It provides a nutritional breakdown of kale and an in-depth look at its possible health benefits, how to incorporate more kale into your diet and any potential health risks of consuming kale.
+It provides a nutritional breakdown of kale and an in-depth look at its possible health benefits, how to incorporate more kale into your diet and any potential health risks associated with its consumption.

 Studies have shown that type 1 diabetics who consume high-fiber diets have lower blood glucose levels and type 2 diabetics may have improved blood sugar, lipids and insulin levels on a high-fiber diet.
 One cup of chopped fresh kale (about 16 grams) provides 0.6 grams of fiber.
 A cup of cooked kale (about 130 grams) provides 2.6 grams of fiber.

 The Dietary Guidelines for Americans recommends 21-25 g/day for women and 30-38 g/day for men.

 Kale contains an antioxidant known as alpha-lipoic acid, which has been shown to lower glucose levels, increase insulin sensitivity and prevent oxidative stress-induced changes in patients with diabetes.
 Studies on alpha-lipoic acid have also shown decreases in peripheral neuropathy and/or autonomic neuropathy in diabetics.3

 The fiber, potassium, vitamin C and B6 content in kale all support heart health.
 An increase in potassium intake along with a decrease in sodium intake is the most important dietary change that a person can make to reduce their risk of cardiovascular disease, according to Mark Houston, M.D., M.S., an associate clinical professor of medicine at Vanderbilt Medical School and director of the Hypertension Institute at St. Thomas Hospital in Tennessee.2

 In one study, those who consumed 4069 mg of potassium per day had a 49% lower risk of death from ischemic heart disease compared with those who consumed less potassium (about 1000 mg per day).2